Missing man was found dead by police

 He told her he was going out to the shops but did not return, an inquest in Norwich heard on Monday.

-Mr Tibble was found near the vehicle and pronounced dead at the scene.
+Mr Hibble was found near the vehicle and pronounced dead at the scene.

 Summing up, area coroner Yvonne Blake said the cause of his death was strangulation.
 Police said there were no suspicious circumstances.